gitbls/pistrong/README.md

 ## Overview

-pistrong greatly simplifies installing the strongSwan VPN for the roadwarrior use case, as well as configuring and managing the strongSwan Certificate Authority (CA) and certificates for user devices.
+pistrong greatly simplifies well as configuring and managing the strongSwan Certificate Authority (CA) and certificates for user devices for the roadwarrior use case, and also provides a targetd strongSwan installer.

 pistrong consists of two components:

-* `InstallPiStrong` - Installs and configures strongSwan for the roadwarrior usage scenario

-* `pistrong` - Provides day-to-day CA and user key/cert management
+* `pistrong` - Provides day-to-day CA and roadwarrior user key/cert management

-## InstallPiStrong

-`InstallPiStrong` downloads the source and builds/installs the latest release of strongSwan (currently 5.6.3).
-It also creates the strongSwan configuration and required config files for `pistrong`.
-The installation has been fully tested on Raspbian.
-Support for openSuSE, Ubuntu, Debian, and Centos is implemented but not fully end-to-end tested.

-`InstallPiStrong` builds strongSwan from source rather than using the distro's strongSwan package since most distros are carrying older versions of strongSwan.
-Additionally, not all distros appear to have strongSwan built with `--enable-systemd`. `pistrong` only works with the new systemd model.
-The download/install/build process takes 15-20 minutes on a Raspberry Pi 3B.

-`InstallPiStrong` has several phases.
-If no phase is specified, or **all** is specified, all phases will be run.
-The phases include:

-* **prereq** ensures that the required packages are installed on your system
-* **download** downloads the latest strongSwan release
-* **preconf** runs `configure` on the strongSwan source
-* **make** compiles strongSwan
-* **install** installs strongSwan into the system
-* **postconf** or **post-configure** creates
-    * `/etc/swanctl/swanctl.conf` strongSwan config file for iOS and Windows roadwarrior use
+* `InstallPiStrong` - Installs and configures strongSwan for the roadwarrior use case
-    * `/etc/swanctl/pistrongdb.json` pistrong CA database
-    * `~/.pistrongrc` pistrong config file for frequently-used settings rather than on the command line
-    * Copies (in /etc/swanctl) of the just-created files swanctl.piStrongInstall, pistrongdb.piStrongInstall, and .pistrongrc.piStrongInstall

-    Use this (`InstallPiStrong postconf`) if you install strongSwan with some other mechanism and want to use pistrong to manage your CA and user/device certs.

 ## pistrong

-`pistrong` is used to create the CA and manage users. `pistrong` provides commands to create (or delete) the CA, add, revoke, delete, or list users, and simple strongSwan service management (start, stop, restart, enable, disable, status).
+`pistrong` creates the CA and manages users. `pistrong` provides commands to create (or delete) the CA, add, revoke, delete, or list users, and simple strongSwan service management (start, stop, restart, enable, disable, status).